 The hidden ball trick:

 Ryan was a free agent after the 2017 start and signed with the Royals.
 He played 41 games for them and was released, then signed with the Phillies, but he didn’t play for the major league team.
-In the last two seasons, he played with the White Sox.
-He isn’t on anyone’s roster at the moment.
+This winter he signed with the White Sox.

 Howie was a utility infielder for the Jays in 2003-2004 and then again in 2007.